TheNoviceProspect/thenoviceprospect.github.io/_posts/2022-07-13-sideprojects.md

 author: Sebastian Meier zu Biesen
 ---

-## Sideprojects are my BANE!!

-So it is now way past midnight, I've had a 750ml "cup" of coffee, about half an hour ago and I'm _almost_ done with the editing.
+So it is now way past midnight, I've had a 750ml "cup" of coffee, about half an hour ago and I'm _almost_ done with the editing. \
+ \

-But it wouldn't be this bad, if I didn't decide on 3 different side projects.. \
+see: it wouldn't be this bad, if I hadn't decided on 3, well 4, different side projects..
 **DURING MY EDITING PROCESS** \
+ \
 ***What the heck is wrong with me???*** :wink: \

 ## Sideprojects?
 What Sideprojects???